Who are we?

 - insect repellent,

 - sunglasses and

 - suitable footwear.
-Covered in shoes with socks that the sailor doesn’t mind getting wet.
+Covered in shoes or water shoes that the sailor doesn’t mind getting wet.
 The banks of the Causeway Lake are a little rocky in places.

 We provide approved life jackets for all sailors.

 South side of the Causeway Lake, near the Coolwaters Holiday Village, on the Capricorn Coast.